 - MSc Psychology of Education – University of Bristol

-- Autism Advisor and Lead Project Worker at the National Autistic Society.
+- Family Support Coordinator and Lead Project Worker at the National Autistic Society.

-- Autistic Peer Support Group Facilitator at Hearts and Minds.
+- Volunteer Coordinator and Autistic Peer Support Group Facilitator at Hearts and Minds.

 - Specialist Mentor for neurodivergent university students.

-- Lived experience adviser for autism research projects at the University of Bristol and the University of Southampton.
+- Lived experience adviser for autism research projects at the University of Bristol, Kent and Southampton.

 - Previously taught English as a Second Language and worked as a TA in an additional and learning needs school.

-If you are interested with working with, me please click here
+If you are interested in working with, me please click here

 5 thoughts on “About Sarah Boon”